yunojuno/django-trello-webhooks/README.rst

 The webhook API works on the concept of a Trello model id.
-This refers to the object being watched - and could be a Board, a List, a Card etc. Getting these ids is a bit of a pain, to put it mildly, so I would strongly recommend using the excellent Trello Explorer app from @hwartig (http://www.hwartig.com/trelloapiexplorer).
+This refers to the object being watched - and could be a Board, a List, a Card etc. Getting these ids is a bit of a pain, to put it mildly, so I would strongly recommend using the excellent `Trello Explorer <http://www.hwartig.com/trelloapiexplorer>`_ app from Harald Wartig (@hwartig).

-I would also recommend the use of ngrok (https://ngrok.com/) to expose your local Django dev server during development.
+I would also recommend the use of `ngrok <https://ngrok.com/>`_ to expose your local Django dev server during development.

 As for development itself - use virtualenv, install dependencies from requirements.txt